LikeLakers2/michis_collection_cursor/README.md

-# michis_cassette_vec
+# michis_collection_cursor

-A Vec which also contains a pointer into itself, similar to a cassette head pointing to a specific part of a cassette.
+A cursor which wraps an indexable collection, providing a movable position which points to an index of the collection.
 Useful for things like history, undo-redo systems, or timelines.